1. Why did you leave India?

 2)The Man-Eating Leopard of RudraPrayag (Jim Corbett)

-3)The Temple Tiger and More Man Eaters of South India (Kenneth Anderson).
+3)The Temple Tiger and More Man Eaters of South India (Kenneth Anderson)

 20. A message from you to other NRIs

 Don't expect others to do something for India.
-Ask what you can
+Ask what you can do and start doing it right today.

 Participate in 20-Questions